marcellelee/marcellelee.github.io/README.md

 ## My Resources

+All of these were written or developed by me, at least in part.

+### Pcap Crap

 ## Other Resources

-Not mine, but I learned from or regularly reference them.
+Not my own work, but I learned from or regularly reference these.

 ### [Wikipedia](https://www.wikipedia.org)
 Who doesn't use wikipedia lol!